brucey0x/JQQ_todolist_app/README.md

 -   [ ] Option to update text
 -   [ ] Option to update date
 -   [ ] Option to sort by date
+-   [ ] Pop-out per task with description and comments which can be edited by user.
 -   [ ] Improve CSS styling.
 -   [ ] Study TailwindCSS basics and how to organize messy classes.